ligato/docs/docs/user-guide/config-files.md

 |**key-file**|_string_||Required for creating a secure connection. example is /path/to/key.pem|
 |**ca-file**|_string_||Set custom CA to verify client's certificate.
 If not set, client's certificate is not required. </br></br>Examples ca-files are /path/to/ca1.pem and /path/to/ca2.pem|

-This flag can be used to set the GRPC port:
+This flag can be used to set the gRPC port:

 ```bash
 -grpc-port=